 In Guatemala, then, and based on several rulings of the CC, human rights treaties are at least on an equal footing with the Constitution.
 Both the PCR and any human rights treaty would overrule any other law, governmental decree and even any other subject-matter treaty in the event of a legal conflict.

-Notwithstanding that the subheading of article 46 of the PCR spells out “preeminence of international law,” it does not refer to all of the sources of international law, but only treaties, and not even all types of treaties, but exclusively those regarding human rights.
+Even when the subheading of article 46 of the PCR refers to the “preeminence of international law,” it does not refer to all of the sources of international law, but only treaties, and not even all types of treaties, but exclusively those regarding human rights.

 Sources articulate what the law is and where it can be found.
 On the domestic plane article 2 of the Judicial Branch Law spells out that custom will only rule in absence of an applicable law, and as long as it is evidenced and not contrary to the morals or public order.